-Siemens strictly prohibits its partners from engaging in any form of bribery, i.e. directly or indirectly offering, promising, granting or authorizing money or anything else of value to a public official or to a counterparty in the private sector to influence an official act or to obtain an improper advantage for Siemens.
+Siemens strictly prohibits its partners from any form of bribery, i.e. from directly or indirectly offering, promising, granting or authorizing the giving of money or anything else of value to a government official or to a counterparty in the private sector to influence official action or obtain an improper advantage for Siemens.

-Any offer, promise, grant or gift made by a partner in connection with Siemens business must comply with applicable laws and regulations and must not create an appearance of bad faith or impropriety.
+Any offer, promise, grant or gift made by a partner in connection with Siemens business must comply with applicable laws and must not create an appearance of bad faith or impropriety.

 Specifically, outgoing payments must be used lawfully.
+We therefore expect from our partners that they: